 Importing drugs or precursors

 Importing drugs into Australia is a federal offence.
-If you have been caught importing drugs into the country, no matter the quantity you were importing, the matter will be heard by the District Court and you could be facing anything from 10 years to life imprisonment.
+If you have been caught importing drugs into the country, no matter the quantity you were importing, the matter will be heard by the District Court, and you could be facing anything from 10 years to life imprisonment.

 Importation cases vary significantly in strength.
 Our lawyers know how to beat charges based on circumstantial and unreliable evidence.
 Our criminal lawyers tear into co-accused informants who roll on their friends and associates to save their skin.
-We attack police experts who interpret conversations as being codes for importations.
-We challenge visual and voice identifications of people that police claim to be our clients.

 If our clients plead guilty, we get them the most lenient sentences.